matrix-org/matrix.org/content/twim-guide.md

 ## Reactions and adding a project to the bot

 For regular projects the bot can additionally to emoji reactions also recognise projects.
-This helps because there will be a short project descirption as well as a link to the project at the start of the entry.
+This helps because there will be a short project description as well as a link to the project at the start of the entry.

 To add your project to this list please head over to [the configuration file](https://github.com/matrix-org/twim-config/blob/master/charts/files/config.toml)